 I landed my dream job as a professor teaching Integrative Psychology courses (which include Energy Psychology topics) at a respected graduate school.
 My private practice is thriving.
-I more than doubled my income.
+I more than quadrupled my income.
 Perhaps most significantly, I married a good, kind, generous man two months ago and I am really happy.
-My life isn’t perfect, but it’s a heck of a lot better than it used to be, and I expect it will only keep getting better.
+My life is far from perfect, but it’s a heck of a lot better than it used to be, and I expect it will only keep getting better.

 I’m excited about sharing what I've learned.
 If you are interested in chatting with me about how integrative energy psychology work can help you to let go of shame, anger, fear, and help you achieve the life you want, I'd be happy to have a free 15 minute consultation with you.
 Your best life is waiting!